Under The Boardwalk

-I also remember sifting through the sand under the boardwalk looking for treasure.
-People sometimes dropped money through the spaces between the boardwalk.
-Pennies, nickels, dimes we wanted anything we could find to get us a cold drink or to play the pinballs at the arcade.
+I also remember sifting through the sand under the boardwalk, looking for treasure.
+People sometimes drop money through the spaces between the boardwalk.
+Pennies, nickels, dimes, we wanted anything we could find to get us a cold drink or to play the pinballs at the arcade.
 I don’t remember ever finding anything, but it was a lot of fun trying.

-Some of my most favorite memories were laying towels out under the boardwalk at 17th Street.
-The ocean at that time was close to the boardwalk, and it was a good way to get out of the sun.
+Some of my favorite memories were laying towels out under the boardwalk at 17th Street.
+The ocean at that time was close to the boardwalk and was a good way to get out of the sun.
 The best part was that we were there as a family.
-My mom, brother, sister, her kids, my dad, when he came down on the weekends.
+My mom, brother, sister, kids, and my dad when he came down on the weekends.

-Teens do some strange things and we were no different.
-One time (maybe a couple of times) my friend, more like a cousin, Pat Morris (RIP) and I decided that the best way to attract girls was to sing.
+Teens do some strange things, and we were no different.
+Once (maybe a couple of times), my friend, more like a cousin, Pat Morris, may he rest in peace, and I decided that the best way to attract girls was to sing.
 So we perched on the boardwalk rails and started singing Michael by the Highwaymen.